himotoyoshi/carray/guides/users/09_lazy.md

 Five operands, one pass.
 Written eagerly the same expression allocates four intermediate arrays and walks each of them twice more; fused, the shifts are read once and the result written once.
-On a 1024x1024 array that is about 2.3 times faster, and the margin grows with the number of terms — a twelve-term sum is closer to four times.
+On a 2000x2000 float64 array that is about **2.2 times faster**, and the margin grows with the number of terms — a twelve-term sum is closer to **3.5 times**.

 Note where `.lazy` is *not* needed.
 Views built inside the block — `shift` here, but equally `[]`, `transpose`, `reshape`, `flip`, `roll`, `window`,